Riding to Win: Reception

-The film was banned from public screening by Victorian censor on the basis it was "representing two persons who figured recently in Criminal Court proceedings".
+is said and done, seems to be a most appropriate place for it.

+In April 1923 the censor insisted it be cut to 2,300 feet.

 Eventually Harrison obtained a release for the movie in under the title of Bound to Win in Sydney in 1923 and Brisbane in 1925.
 It is not known how well the film performed financially although a contemporary newspaper report claimed "large numbers of people visited" the Majestic Theatre to see the Brisbane premiere.

 Taylor died in a gunfight in 1927.